 For a full list, see the FCA's Appropriate Qualification tables.

-Many firms will pay for the course and the exams, give you time off to study and, later, fund your professional body membership.
+Many firms will pay for a training course and its associated exams, give you time off to study and fund your professional body membership.

 Employers may run workshops and seminars as part of on-the-job training.
 The workshops cover areas such as financial markets and changes in legislation and regulations.
-Firms also organise events and conferences, which provide opportunities for networking.
+Firms also organise events and conferences, which are good networking opportunities.

 As your career progresses, it's possible to study for more advanced professional qualifications such as the CISI Chartered Wealth Manager Qualification, a postgraduate-level specialist qualification, or the CFA Program, a Masters-level qualification awarded by the CFA Institute.